szhsin/react-transition-state/README.md

 - 🔄 Moving React components in and out of DOM seamlessly.
 - 🚫 Using no [derived state](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html).
 - 🚀 Efficient: each state transition results in at most one extract render for your component.
-- 🤏 Tiny in size: ideal for both component libraries and applications.
+- 🤏 Tiny: ideal for both component libraries and applications.

 ## Install